 Milia.
 These tiny white bumps can appear on your baby's face.
 They will go away in a few weeks.

-Healthy newborns average 40 breaths a minute; adults take 12 to 18.
+Healthy newborns average 40 breaths a minute.
+Adults take 12 breaths to 18 breaths a minute.
 An infant?s breathing may pause for up to 10 seconds.
-Then, the baby resumes breathing.
+Then, the baby starts breathing again.

 The 2 soft areas on your baby?s head are known as fontanels.
 They?ll be there until the bones in the skull knit together.
 When your child cries, they may bulge.
 The soft spots may pulse along with their heartbeat.